Honored to be recognized with a Communicator Award of Distinction and with a Charlie Award by the Florida Magazine Association.

 CURRENTLY CLOSED FOR CONSTRUCTION

 Today, HWRP is closed for construction of Phase 1A.
-Tentative timelines for completion of this phase extend into late 2025.
+Tentative timelines for completion of this phase extend to mid-to-late 2025.

 Additionally, visiting the undeveloped park offered residents an opportunity to observe our local flora and fauna including vibrant passion flower vines, prickly pear cacti, partridge peas, many species of birds, gopher tortoises as well as beautiful sunsets and vistas.